dLars99/greener/README.md

 5. If you selected "water," an additional option will be presented to enter the water amount.
 6. Enter any additional notes you wish, and upload a picture.
 These are optional.
 7. Click "Submit Entry" to complete the entry and be taken to the log.

+#### The Log

+The log is the heart of _Grass is Greener_.
+It can be accessed from any page by clicking "View Log" near the top left.

 ### Planning Tools